leosfalsim/desafio-tecnico/pokemonapp/README.md

 Run `json-server --watch api/db.json` for a fake backend.
 Navigate to `http://localhost:3000`.
 The page will display the objects representing the tables of a real database.

+You can use an existing user in the base.
+This user has a Deck Of Cards associated to him.

+email: usuario@usuario.com
+password: teste1

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.